 Demo numbers are typically reported using the 10ths decimal place (2.4, for example).
 In the averages, I’m using an extra decimal for easier ranking.
 The networks take into account when shows air on Fridays and Saturdays, nights when TV viewership is lower.

 What do you think?
 Are you surprised by any of the ratings?
-Which 2021-22 shows should be doing better?
-Which one do you think will be cancelled next?
+Which 2022-23 shows should be doing better?
+Which NBC series do you think will be cancelled next?